 Current Alpena Community College Students may enroll as a UM-Flint Guest Student while completing coursework at Alpena Community College.
 A Financial Aid Consortium Agreement is in place for students who wish to utilize financial aid between Alpena Community College and UM-Flint.

 Mid-Michigan Medical Center RNs may enroll as a UM-Flint Transfer Student.

-New Alpena Community College Students can apply online or contact the Alpena Community College Admissions Office at 989.358.7339 for more information about becoming a student.
+New Alpena Community College Students can apply to ACC online or contact the Alpena Community College Admissions Office at 989.358.7339 for more information about becoming a student.

 Apply for U-M Flint